rust-bitcoin/hammersbald/README.md

 Inserts must be grouped into batches.
 All inserts of a batch will be stored or none of them, in case the process dies while inserting in a batch.
 Data inserted in a batch may be fetched before closing the batch.

-A convenience library adds an in-memory cache and methods to:

-* iterate backward from any header following the chain
-* iterate forward from genesis header to the tip header with most work
-* compute the list of headers orphaned if a header is added and becomes the new tip

 ## Imlementation
 The persistent storage should be opened by only one process.